argrelay/argrelay/readme.md

 While staying a CLI tool to retain other advantages, `argrelay` attempts to provide intuitive data lookup.

 <a name="argrelay-original-use-case"></a>
-### Original use case
+# Original use case

-Auto-complete based on arbitrary structured data sets (e.g. config or ref data)<br/>
+Auto-complete based on arbitrary data sets (e.g. config or ref data)<br/>
-**directly from standard shell**.
+**directly from standard shell** to run infra commands.

-This requires data indexing for [responsive lookup][completion_perf_notes.md]<br/>
+Flexible and [responsive lookup][completion_perf_notes.md] requires data indexing<br/>
-(the client has to start and find relevant data on each Tab-request).
+(e.g. the client has to start and query relevant data on each Tab-request).

-The straightforward approach to meet performance requirements taken by `argrelay` is<br/>
+<a name="argrelay-client-server"></a>
+# Straightforward split: client & server

-to run a standby data server filled with data (instead of filling this data into each client).
+The performance is achieved by running a standby server pre-loaded with data<br/>
+(instead of loading this data into each client).
 > For example, with several thousands of data entries,<br/>
 > even if someone could generate Bash completion config,<br/>
 > it would take considerable time to load it for every shell instance.

-Unlike static|generated|offline index, standby server also naturally supports dynamic data updates.
+Unlike static|generated|offline index per client, standby server also naturally supports dynamic data updates.

 <!--
 <a name="argrelay-accidental-use-case"></a>